 - Download the Everyday Dishes & DIY DIY Dreidel Place Card Printable and open in Adobe Reader.
 Print and cut out dreidel.

-- Score dreidel using a ruler and X-acto knife or butter knife.
+- Score dreidel using a ruler and a precision knife or butter knife.
 Hole punch where indicated.

 - Glue starting with one of the points and work your way around.